 Tap the text to show or hide reading controls.

-The goblin warrior, its thigh bitten into, shrieked even as it swung its blade and lopped off the zombie’s wrist.
+A zombie tore a chunk of flesh from a goblin.
+The goblin warrior, its thigh bitten through, shrieked even as it swung its blade and lopped off the zombie’s wrist.
+Blood and torn flesh sprayed through the melee while Yujin swept his eyes left and right, reading the flow of the battlefield.

 “Answer my call.”